 welcome to writingsland

-By the time I was eleven, I had read nearly every book in the Juvenile section of my local library branch.
-I was not yet allowed to branch into reading YA, and the other branches were too far of a drive for my mom, so to alleviate my boredom, I decided to write a book.
+By the time I was eleven, I'd read almost every book in the Juvenile section of my local library.
+I was out of reading material, but I wasn't allowed to branch out into YA yet, and my parents' book budget could only stretch so far.
+So one fateful day, I decided I'd just write my own book.

 From the first day I put pen to paper, I fell in love.
-From the rush of stitching a messy first draft together in far too short a time while drinking far too much coffee, to the subtle technical magic of adjusting comma placement, I find it all enthralling.
+From the rush of stitching together a messy first draft, to the subtle technical magic of adjusting final comma placement, I find it all enthralling.
 Over the years, I've honed my skills by taking dozens of writing classes, seeking criticism from hundreds of peers and mentors, and contributing to or editing for 5 publications.

 Copy and Technical Writing

-Copywriting includes any and all writing created with an eye toward marketing and uplifting a brand, including internal copy such as the business plan linked below.
+Copywriting includes any and all writing created with an eye toward marketing and uplifting a brand.
+This includes internal copy, such as the business plan linked below.
 Technical writing includes documentation for programming projects I've worked on.
-Pieces in this section exemplify my ability to write to a specified style and tone, resulting in readable copy that draws in potential clients rather than bores them to death.
+Pieces in this section exemplify my ability to write to a specified style and tone, resulting in readable copy that engages professionals and laymen alike.

 @KCAstromechs Twitter